Data Extraction Assistant

 - [Documentation](https://unstructured-io.github.io/unstructured/)

-- [Unstructured API](https://unstructured.io/api-key)README.md
+- [Unstructured API](https://unstructured.io/api-key)What This Does

 This workflow enables extraction of structured data from any document format using unstructured - a unified library for processing PDFs, Word docs, emails, HTML, and more.
 Get consistent, structured output regardless of input format.